bemxio/gicho/README.md

 # Gicho
 *Gicho* (기초, "basic" in Korean) is a simple operating system running in 16-bit real mode.
-It is written in C and Assembly, made for learning purposes and for fun.
+Written in C and Assembly, made for learning purposes and for fun.

 It has a CLI interface that supports basic low-level commands like `peek`, `poke`, etc. It can also run external code from a disk.